andyyuyc/andyyuyc.github.io/content/privacy.md

 ---
-title: "Privacy Policy"
+title: "Privacy Policy — EvenLyrics"
 date: 2026-04-08
 hidemeta: true
-description: "Privacy Policy for AYXR apps"
+description: "Privacy Policy for EvenLyrics - Apple Music"
+url: /evenlyrics/privacy/
 ---

 **Effective Date:** April 8, 2026

 ## Overview

-AYXR ("we", "our", "us") is committed to protecting your privacy.
-This Privacy Policy explains how we handle information when you use our applications.
+This Privacy Policy describes how **EvenLyrics - Apple Music** ("the App"), developed by AYXR ("we", "our", "us"), handles your information.

 ---

 ## Information We Collect

-Our apps are designed with privacy in mind.
-We do **not** collect, store, or share any personal information unless explicitly stated within a specific app.
+EvenLyrics is designed with privacy in mind.
+We do **not** collect, store, or share any personal information.

 - **No personal data collection** — We do not require account creation or login.
 - **No tracking** — We do not use analytics or advertising trackers that identify individual users.